 Stitches that produce faux knit fabrics vary from easy variations on stitches you know well to more challenging, new techniques that take you up to intermediate level crochet.

-Here, we’ll look at a range of stitches and some patterns to practice and perfect your technique.
+Here, we’ll look at a range of stitches and some patterns to practice.

 1. Back loop only crochet stitches